 In addition to contacting Carl Gustaf, Hjördis also called Igor Cassini, according Igor.
 In his 1977 autobiography he wrote: “Hjördis took a vacation in Europe.
 The trip turned out beautifully.
 She met the recently widowed David Niven.
 Hjördis called me from England to give me the aut-aut [either/or ultimatum], either I got free or she would not be any more.
 Both she and I did the right thing.”

-Hjördis most probably called Igor in the week before meeting David Niven.
-A snippet duly appeared in the 28th December 1947 ‘Cholly Knickerbocker’ column, tacked onto the end of a piece about Swedish blue-bloods partying in New York: “Carl Tersmeden of the wealthy Swedish pulp family, and his estranged wife Hjördis, are back together again in Stockholm.”
+Hjördis most probably called Igor in the week before meeting David Niven, as a snippet duly appeared in the 28th December 1947 ‘Cholly Knickerbocker’ column, tacked onto the end of a piece about Swedish blue-bloods partying in New York: “Carl Tersmeden of the wealthy Swedish pulp family, and his estranged wife Hjördis, are back together again in Stockholm.”
 Wrong and wrong.
 [Anyone else feeling sorry for poor old Carl Gustaf?]

 “The strange thing is, the last thing on my mind was initiating some kind of love at that time,” Hjördis told Husmodern in 1950.
 “I had completely different plans for my life, and was eventually going to go back to Sweden.
 I never did complete that journey.”

 “As each day went by, I became increasingly nervous.
 David promised me that we would have a quiet wedding, joined only by a few friends afterwards.
 But I knew how difficult it was for movie stars to maintain their privacy.”

 A farewell to Carl Gustaf Tersmeden

 He was described by Swedish aristocrat Gunilla Von Post as “a charming and generous bon vivant” when he took an interest in her teenage self in the late 1940s.
 Around the same time he also took an interest in an 18 year-old called Doris Hopp.
 Carl, described as “sad, and just abandoned by the model Hjördis Genberg,” gave Doris an introduction into society circles, where she quickly saw that there was money to be made.
 She subsequently became Sweden’s most infamous brothel madam.